anmol889/Crawaler-And-Extracter/README.md

 ### Setting it up
 1. Install JDK `version 12.0.2`.
 2. Install mongoDB `version v4.4.1`.
+3. Create DB `AmazonCrawler`.
-3. Run `mvn spring-boot:run`
+4. Run `mvn spring-boot:run`
-4. Tomcat server will be started on default port 8080
+5. Tomcat server will be started on default port 8080
-5. Now service is up, start your journey
+6. Now service is up, start your journey

 ### The following table shows overview of the Rest APIs that will be exported: